longitude/sk-chat-server/readme.md

-Simple node chat server using mongoDB for storage and socket.io for real time communication
+### Simple node chat server using mongoDB for storage and socket.io for real time communication

+## Installation

 Start local mongo server